hat0uma/csvview.nvim/README.md

 ### Lua API

 Below are the core Lua functions that you can call programmatically.
+If you want to map these functions to key bindings, you can use the `opts.keymaps` option.

 #### Basic Functions